 There are steps that nursing homes can take to decrease the chances of their residents contracting sepsis.
 For example:

-Observing standard health and sanitation practices.
 Caregivers are obligated to take great care when it becomes necessary to use catheters and other medical equipment.
 Standard sanitation practices include regularly washing hands to prevent infection and wearing sterile gloves.
-They should also ensure that ulcers, pressure sores, and other conditions are promptly treated to prevent potentially life threatening situations.
+They should also ensure that ulcers, pressure sores, and other conditions are promptly treated to prevent potentially life-threatening situations.

-Taking extra precaution.
-The symptoms of sepsis may be unnoticed at first, or appear to be relatively mild.
+The symptoms of sepsis may be unnoticed at first or appear to be relatively mild.
 Low fever, low blood pressure, confusion, and other signs do not always raise the appropriate red flags.
 But these conditions can mean something serious for the elderly, so they demand appropriate action.

 Our Nursing Home Injury Attorneys Can Help

 Nursing homes owe a legal duty of reasonable care to their residents.
 When this duty is breached, nursing homes can be held responsible when patients develop sepsis and other conditions.
 If a nursing home is held responsible, the facility may be forced to pay damages to the injured party.
 These can include liability for medical expenses and in cases of wrongful death.
-Call the dedicated nursing home injury attorneys of Schneider Hammers today to discuss your case.
+Call the dedicated Atlanta injury law firm of Schneider Hammers today to discuss your case.